pnpm/pnpm/.changeset/silly-flies-care.md

 ---
 "@pnpm/plugin-commands-script-runners": minor
+"pnpm": minor
 ---

-feat: support wildcard selector to specify multiple scripts to execute"
+feat: support script selector with RegExp such as `pnpm run /build:.*/` and execute the matched scripts with the RegExp.